Why were so many ships wrecked on the Goodwin Sands?

 It was not until 1795 that the first lightship was positioned on the eastern edge of the Goodwins and an East Goodwin lightvessel still remains in place today.
 On clear days it can just be seen on the horizon from the shore.

 The Sands have proved a dangerous place even for the lightvessels; eight were lost between 1895 and 1961.
-In 1954 the South Goodwin lightship sank in a fierce storm with the loss of all of its eight crew.
-Only one person, a visitor monitoring migrating birds, was rescued.
+In 1954 the South Goodwin lightship sank in a fierce storm with the loss of all of its seven crew.
+Only one person, a visitor from the Ministry of Agriculture monitoring migrating birds, was rescued.

 Improved charts and the invention of GPS has reduced the incidence of tragedies occurring on the Sands to zero, although in 2018 the Walmer RNLI were called out to rescue a yacht that had run aground.
 The surprised yachtsmen apparently told the lifeboat crew they didn’t know the Goodwins were there!